Kr00nan/hotelReservation/src/notes.md

 Room Requirements
 - room cost: Rooms will contain a price per night.
 When displaying rooms, paid rooms will display the price per night and free rooms will display "Free" or have a $0 price.
-- unique room numbers: Each room will have a unique room number, meaning that no two rooms can have the same room number
+- unique room numbers: Each room will have a unique room number, meaning no two rooms can have the same room number
 - room type: rooms can be either single occupant or double occupant

 Customer Requirements